 - Put the Christmas tree up usually a few days after Thanksgiving.

-- Ornaments are a mix/match of various ones received as a gift, purchased and, most important, the handmade decorations the kids made.
+- Ornaments are a mix/match of various ones received as a gift, purchased and, most importantly, the handmade decorations the kids made.
 These are great for making an ornament and I have several made from this on my tree.

 - Family gathering with the cousins on December 23rd.
 It started out at our Grandma and Grandpa’s house.
 After our grandparents died, the tradition continued to keep the family connected.
 It was then hosted by our parents, aunts, and uncles and it is now being hosted by the next generation.
 It started big with gifts galore at our grandparents’ house, but over the years, we have scaled back and now do the White Elephant gifts for those who wish to participate.
 We all bring food.
 We usually have fried turkeys too.
 Another activity that we’ve played during the gathering is bingo.